 - Jeneane Braden, Assistant Vice Chancellor for Research Integrity & Ethics at 314-747-4152 or email@example.com

 - Laura Langton, Manager, Research Integrity and Ethics, at 314-747-1378 or firstname.lastname@example.org

 - Jennifer K. Lodge, Vice Chancellor for Research at 314-747-0515 or email@example.com

 An individual can also direct an allegation to deans, department heads, division chiefs, or as directed by the Washington University Code of Conduct.
 Any member of the Washington University community who receives an allegation of research misconduct shall promptly forward it to the RIO.
-If an individual is concerned about possible research misconduct or is unsure whether an incident qualifies as research misconduct, he or she may contact the RIO or the RECO to discuss the suspected misconduct informally and confidentially.
+If an individual is concerned about possible research misconduct or is unsure whether an incident qualifies as research misconduct, he or she may contact the RIO or the Office of Research Integrity & Ethics (ORIE) to discuss the suspected misconduct informally and confidentially.